Tasboo/blog/content/blog/FirstControllerInRails.md

 end
 ```

-This tells rails that if the root of the site is requested, execute the home controller with the index route/view.
+This tells rails that if the root of the site is requested, execute the home controller with the index action.
 Without changing anything else, I run my site uisng 'rails server -b=0.0.0.0' and now see this:

 ![Successful results](/images/NewHomeController.png)